oopsmails/general-info/Git/git-rollback-lastcommit.md

 ```

+## Important

+You know how to revert a merge commit, but it's **very important** you realize that in doing so

+"...declares that you will never want the tree changes brought in by the merge.
+As a result, later merges will only bring in tree changes introduced by commits that are not ancestors of the previously reverted merge.
+This may or may not be what you want." (git-merge man page).

+An article/mailing list message linked from the man page details the mechanisms and considerations that are involved.
+Just make sure you understand that **if you revert the merge commit, you can't just merge the branch again later and expect the same changes to come back.**

 ## Summary

 The git-revert manpage actually covers a lot of this in its description.
 Another useful link is this git-scm.com section discussing git-revert.